-component parts should be registration must be comp Failure to do so can void to RATION AND CONTACT INFORMATION: The warranty registrations for completed and delivered in accordance with the instructions contained therein.
-The TLV eted and returned to KZRV within fifteen (15) days of delivery of the unit to the consumer is TLW or cause delays in obtaining benefits.
-The TLW registration, and all inquaries, must be Warranty Department, 0985N 900W, Shipshewana, Indiana 46565, Telephone: (260) 768
+WARRANTY REGISTRATION AND CONTACT INFORMATION: The warranty registrations for component parts should be completed and delivered in accordance with the instructions contained therein.
+The TLW registration must be completed and returned to KZRV within fifteen (15) days of delivery of the unit to the consumer.
+Failure to do so can void this TLW or cause delays in obtaining benefits.
+The TLW registration, and all inquiries, must be directed to: KZRV, L.P., Warranty Department, 0985N 900W, Shipshewana, Indiana 46565, Telephone: (260) 768-4016.
+[Form 1 year 09-11-12].
 Model Number VIN

+7.9444.79

 Dealer Information:

-[ I
+I]

-Customer Information: Name: Address:
+Customer Information:

+Name:

+Address:

 Phone:

-I HEREBY ACKNOWN DGE THAT I HAVE RECEIVED, READ, AND UNDERSTAND THIS TOWABLE AND THAT I HAVE INSPECTED THE UNIT AND FIND IT IN THE CONDITION
+I HEREBY ACKNOWLEDGE THAT I HAVE RECEIVED, READ, AND UNDERSTAND THIS TOWABLE LIMITED WARRANTY, AND THAT I HAVE INSPECTED THE UNIT AND FIND IT IN THE CONDITION REPRESENTED.

 Date:

-Porchaser